-- Project team met with Planning & Sustainability Commission for 3 briefings and several officers briefings to update on project activities. - Joint session between the City Council and Port Commission to discuss the concept plan and a special work session with City Council to define the scope of work for the Cost/Benefit report. - Quarterly e-mail and phone check-ins with Tribal Government Representatives who have expressed interest in the project.
+- Project team met with Planning & Sustainability Commission for 12 sessions including project update briefings and work sessions on specific plan elements.
+In addition, several officers briefings were held to update PSC leadership on project activities. - Joint session between the City Council and Port Commission to discuss the concept plan and a special work session with City Council to define the scope of work for the Cost/Benefit report. - Quarterly e-mail and phone check-ins with Tribal Government Representatives who have expressed interest in the project.
 Tribes include: Grande Ronde, Yakama Nation, Warm Springs, Umatilla, Siletz and Nez Perce.
 Grande Ronde and Yakama Nation representative have attended Advisory Committee meetings on occasion and reviewed technical reports for the project. - Project team has partnered with the Bureau of Environmental Services, Portland Department of Transportation, the Office of Health Working Rivers and Portland Parks and Recreation - Metro has participated in both Advisory Committees for the project - Project team has provided updates and coordinated project activities with the Governor's Regional Solutions Team